AP-Skill-Development-Corporation/MyDocumentations/AppIconImageAsset.md

 https://developer.android.com/guide/topics/manifest/application-element.html

-If your app available across large range of devices You should create separate icons for all generalized screen densities, including low-, medium-, high-, and extra-high-density screens.
-This ensures that your icons will display properly across the range of devices on which your application can be installed...
+If your app available across large range of devices You should create separate icons for all generalized screen densities, including low-, medium-, high-, and extra-high-density screens.This ensures that your icons will display properly across the range of devices on which your application can be installed...

 enter image description here